mindsdb/mindsdb/mindsdb/integrations/handlers/replicate_handler/usage_audio.md

 ## Implementation
-This handler was implemented using the `replicate` library that is provided by Amazon Web Services.
+This handler was implemented using the `replicate` library that is provided by Replicate.

 The required arguments to establish a connection are,
 -